philippesasseville/scripting/README.md

 ==============================================================================

-This repository contains script in python i have writed for learning purpuses.
+This repository contains script in python i wrote for learning purpuses.

 ==============================================================================